openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 OAuth 2.0 [@!RFC6749] is used as a base protocol as it provides the required rails to build simple, secure, and developer-friendly Credential presentation on top of it.
 Moreover, implementers can, in a single interface, support Credential presentation and the issuance of Access Tokens for access to APIs based on Verifiable Credentials in the Wallet.
 OpenID Connect [@!OpenID.Core] deployments can also extend their implementations using this specification with the ability to transport Verifiable Presentations.

-This specification can also be combined with [@!SIOPv2], if implementers require OpenID Connect features, such as the issuance of subject-signed ID tokens.
+This specification can also be combined with [@!SIOPv2], if implementers require OpenID Connect features, such as the issuance of subject-signed ID Tokens.

 # Terminology